pwr-cloudprogramming/a7-louis-marceron/README.md

 Surprises?
 - Found Fargate to be a powerful tool for managing containerized applications, and the use of Load Balancers significantly streamlined the process of linking services.
-The architecture for this assignment involves deploying the frontend and backend as ECS services managed by Fargate.
-Both services are defined in task definitions, and a Load Balancer is set up to handle the traffic between the frontend and backend, ensuring seamless integration and automation.